|

 up! means the same thing as giving the pain to God.
 But Offer

 it up! has also become a cliché.
-Everyone recognizes the words,
+Most Catholics recognize the words,

-and many persons say them, but more often than not all they really offer
+and many Catholics say the words, but more often than not all they really offer

 up to God is a shell of colorful piety filled with